LoreRodri/notapp/README.md

 # notapp

-this app saves notes for you daily basis
+this app saves notes for you daily basis. enjoy